JeffersonLab/ceInstall/README.md

 ---

 # Installation Tree

 **Software based on compiled code** (C++, fortran, etc) is organized in the `SIM_OSRELEASE` directory. `SIM_OSRELEASE`, set by the modules, is a string is composed by the OS name and the compiler major version.
 For example: `macosx14-clang15`, `fedora34-gcc12`.

 **Architecture-independent stuff** (python, JAVA, etc) is organized in then `noarch` directory.

 ```
-- SIM_HOME
+- /opt/software
      ⋮
-     ∟ OSRELEASE
+     ∟ OSRELEASE (for example: macosx14-clang15)
-     ⋮     ∟ 1.0
-     ⋮     ⋮     ⊢ package 1
+     ⋮     ⊢ package 1
-     ⋮     ⋮     ⋮    ⊢  package1_version
+     ⋮     ⋮    ⊢  package1_version
-     ⋮     ⋮     ⋮    ⋮    ⊢  libraries and includes
+     ⋮     ⋮    ⋮    ⊢  libraries and includes
-     ⋮     ⋮     ⊢ package 2
+     ⋮     ⊢ package 2
-     ⋮     ⋮     ⋮    ⊢  package2_version
+     ⋮     ⋮    ⊢  package2_version
-     ⋮    ⋮     ⋮    ⋮    ⊢  libraries and includes
+     ⋮     ⋮    ⋮    ⊢  libraries and includes
-     ⋮     ⊢ 1.1
-     ⋮     ⋮     ⊢ package 1
+     ⋮     ⊢ package 1
-     ⋮     ⋮     ⋮    ⊢  package1_version
+     ⋮     ⋮    ⊢  package1_version
-     ⋮     ⋮     ⋮    ⋮    ⊢  libraries and includes
+     ⋮     ⋮    ⋮    ⊢  libraries and includes
-     ⋮     ⋮     ⊢ package 2
+     ⋮     ⊢ package 2
-     ⋮     ⋮     ⋮    ⊢  package2_version
+     ⋮     ⋮    ⊢  package2_version
-     ⋮     ⋮     ⋮    ⋮    ⊢  libraries and includes
+     ⋮     ⋮    ⋮    ⊢  libraries and includes
      ∟ noarch
         ⋮
-        ⋮     ⊢ noarch library
+        ⋮     ⊢ noarch library 1
         ⋮     ⋮    ⊢  lib_version

 ```